 Tenderness

-Brueghel’s work saturated with the dark tones of the Middle Ages, Huysum’s impossible bouquet, Heade’s tropical enigma, Van Gogh’s vibrant turbulence, Klimt’s femininity – each artwork demonstrates the multifaceted ways in which artists from various times and countries viewed and emphasized the tenderness of the world around them.
+Brueghel’s work, rich in the dark tones of the Middle Ages, Heade’s tropical mystery, or Van Gogh’s bright turbulence—each painting demonstrates how multifacetedly and at different times artists emphasized the tenderness of the world around them.